There’s Only One Way to Grow a Fan Base: Become Attractive

 1. Character Elements

-These are the building blocks you use to construct your attractive character.
+You can use 4 elements to construct your attractive character.

 Backstory